iBug/iBug-source/_home/skills.md

 (Copied from <https://www.cirosantilli.com/skills>, thanks Ciro!)

-However, since I'm only an amateur CS student without too many years of *solid* development experiences (without the word *solid*, I may say 8 years, but with it, I'd go with only 5 years, being conservative), I'm very hesitant to give myself a single 5 score on anything, because I still need to occasionally check manuals and documentations on many technologies I work with.
+However, since I'm only an amateur CS student without too many years of *solid* development experiences (without the word *solid*, I may add a few years, but with it, I'd go conservative), I'm very hesitant to give myself a single 5 score on anything, because I still need to occasionally check manuals and documentations on many technologies I work with (who don't?).
 For this reason, instead of numbers, I'll show the scores with stars.
 One ★ means one score (and it's also more intuitive to look at).

-Ordered at my own discretion, what I deem more important goes first :)
+Ordered at my own discretion, whatever I deem more important goes first :)

 {::options parse_block_html="true" /}